All Episodes

 And that's probably not counting the satellite TV.

-The stark arithmetic in turn reminds me of what the debate here should be about, but often isn't.
+The stark arithmetic, in turn, reminds me of what the debate here should be about, but often isn't.

-How to control our immense and metastasizing medical industrial complex, which is waging the equivalent of a costly cold war against an evil empire of bad food, bad habits, and greed.
+How to control our immense and metastasizing medical industrial complex, which is waging the equivalent of a costly Cold War against an evil empire of bad food, bad habits, and greed.

 By the way, he's going to include four Republican ideas in his plan tomorrow.

-Don't know what they are yet.
+I don't know what they are yet.

-I'll find out and tell you in a minute.
+I'll tell you in a minute.

-But from what I can see, Mr. Feynman writes it would merely feed at taxpayer expense 30 million currently uncovered people into a wasteful system that doesn't have either the price signaling power of a marketplace or the sweeping overview and control of a state-run bureaucracy.
+But from what I can see, Mr. Feynman writes, it would merely feed at taxpayer expense 30 million currently uncovered people into a wasteful system that doesn't have either the price signaling power of a marketplace or the sweeping overview and control of a state-run bureaucracy.

 He's ripping Obama's plan there.

-Either alternative might work, the latter surely does.
+Either alternative might work.

 Most Americans have no idea how much their health care really costs, nor do they know how well it really works compared with, say, other places, practices, or countries.